Read This First

 Prompt 2: Provide the rigorous rationale behind giving the resurrection of Jesus a “low to moderate” credence, but the Flying Dutchman a “very low” credence.

-The central claim is this: The resurrection of Jesus is documented in multiple sources, including the canonical Gospels (Matthew, Mark, Luke, John) and other early Christian writings such as the letters of Paul.
+In plain terms: The resurrection of Jesus is documented in multiple sources, including the canonical Gospels (Matthew, Mark, Luke, John) and other early Christian writings such as the letters of Paul.

 - Historical Context and Documentation: The resurrection of Jesus is documented in multiple sources, including the canonical Gospels (Matthew, Mark, Luke, John) and other early Christian writings such as the letters of Paul.